MachineLearningBCAM/MRCpy/docs/getting_started.rst

     Dictionary-like object, the interesting attributes are:
-    'data', the data to learn, 'target', the classification targets, 'DESCR', the full description of the dataset, and 'filename', the physical location of satellite csv dataset.
+    'data', the data to learn, 'target', the classification targets, 'DESCR', the full description of the dataset, and 'filename', the physical location of indian liver csv dataset.

 (data, target) : tuple if ``with_info`` is True